This article has been published in full length for the first time in German language in the BUSINESSART magazine in September 2017.

 Sufficient cash and cash equivalents are decisive for success.
 But what is “sufficient”?
 Doesn’t it seem that cash is never enough?

-That is why you orientate your project on the available resources.
-What is the “affordable loss” for you?
-How far can you go in the submission without jeopardizing the African venture or your business at all?
-Go from your existing resources and see what you can make of it.
-Always do as much as your financial resources allow, and let the financial resources determine the speed of your action.
+That is why you orientate your project on your available funds.
+Not the other way round.
+What is my “affordable loss”?
+How far can I go without endangering the African venture or even my whole company?
+Go from your existing resources and see what you can make of them.
+Let the financial resources determine the volume and speed of your action.

 In management, the existence of common values is called a “high-level parameter”.
-This is becoming more and more important because, in times of increasing complexity, a common value orientation and direction are given.
-Organizations are thus easier to cope with unmanageable situations.
+This is becoming more and more important because, in times of increasing complexity, common values give orientation and direction.

-7. With a base camp on the largest craters!
+Via a base camp to the largest craters!

-If it allows your financial resources, ensure a permanent local presence as early as possible.
-Too often, the lack of a representative has caused gaps in the field, which could not be caught up again.
-Lack of information, lack of learning, deficient processes and, above all, lack of business deals are the result.
-Without an early suburban representation there is a risk that you will not reach the necessary critical level of action and will give you an (financial) breath at an early stage.
+If your financial resources allow, ensure a permanent local presence as early as possible.
+Too often, the lack of a local representative has created gaps that could not be made up.
+The result is a lack of information, a lack of learning, poorly set up processes and, above all, a lack of business.
+Without early on-site representation, you run the risk of not reaching the necessary critical action level and running out of (financial) breath early on.

-Do not wait until you have planned a completed overall concept.
-Test a prototype of your performance as early as possible with real customers.
+Don’t wait until you have complete concept.
+Test a prototype of your service with real customers as early as possible.
 And get direct feedback.
-Make the effort to standardize this process and repeat it over and over again.
-“Test-and-learn” instead of “plan-and-implement” – and you will be able to reach your goal more easily and quickly.
+Make the effort to standardise this process and repeat it again and again.
+“Test-and-learn” instead of “plan-and-implement” – and you will reach your goal easier and faster.

-Be open, especially when it comes to uncertainties.
+Continue to be open, especially when it comes to imponderables.
 Try to include these and other coincidences in the design of your activities.
-Get the persons you meet at random and fit to suit you easily on board.
-And change the direction of your activities flexibly with their additional contributions.
+Just bring on board the people you happen to meet who fit in with you.
+And flexibly change the direction of your activities with their additional contributions.

 Your strategic business units outside the market determine the success of your company.
 Give these units as much autonomy as possible.
 But within clearly defined guard rails: a common foundation with clearly defined values, clear rules on budgets, reporting and interfaces.
-And also: Never lose direct contact with what really happens in the field out there.
+However, never lose direct contact with what really happens in the field out there.